 Read: How To Grow Mushrooms

-If you’re a more experienced grower, you can try other species like Psilocybe mexicana, Panaelous cyanescens, or any of the many wood loving Psilocybes, as each has their own unique challenges in terms of growth parameters.
-Just keep in mind if you’re shopping off the Psilocybe cubensis menu, more exotic species might be harder to find and unscrupulous vendors might send you the wrong species deliberately or by mistake.
+If you’re a more experienced grower, you can try other species like Psilocybe mexicana, Panaelous cyanescens, or any of the many wood-loving Psilocybes, as each has their own unique challenges in terms of growth parameters.
+If you’re shopping off the Psilocybe cubensis menu, more exotic species might be harder to find, and unscrupulous vendors might send you the wrong species deliberately or by mistake.
 As always, look at reviews and support the vendors who’ve earned your trust.
 So while Golden Teachers do exist, as with most things mycological, once you scratch the surface you realize there’s a lot more to understand when it comes to picking out Psilocybe cubensis strains!